Sawrz/docker-configs/crashplan/README.md

 1. Enter the path of the folder you want to backup to `BACKUP_LOCATION`.

 In case you want to multiple backup folders, you need to add additional volumes of the type `bind` in the `docker-compose.yml`.
-However, if space is not a constraint, I recommend using it in combination with [Borg](https://www.borgbackup.org/).
+However, if local space is not a constraint, I recommend using it in combination with [Borg](https://www.borgbackup.org/).
 You find a quick installation guide for Ubuntu- and Arch-based distributions [here](https://docs.lazymedia.net/data-management/borg/).